openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 ## Component Interface

-The [`MPFComponent`](#openmpf-component-api) class is the abstract base class utilized by all OpenMPF components.
+The [`MPFComponent`](#openmpf-component-api) class is the abstract base class utilized by all OpenMPF C++ components that perform batch processing.

 **[See the latest source here.](https://github.com/openmpf/openmpf-cpp-component-sdk/blob/master/interface/include/MPFComponentInterface.h)**

 >**IMPORTANT:** This interface should not be directly implemented, because no mechanism exists for launching components based off of it.
-Currently, the only supported type of component is detection, and all components should instead extend [`MPFDetectionComponent`](#openmpf-detection-component-api).
+Currently, the only supported type of component is detection, and all batch detection components should instead extend [`MPFDetectionComponent`](#openmpf-detection-component-api).

 ### Init()